Tutorial

 Authors: Bridget Hass, John Musinsky

-It will take time for the full archive of AOP data to GEE, but NEON is ramping up data additions in the second half of 2024.
-This tutorial shows you how to see which data are currently available.
-If you wish to add certain NEON site(s) and year(s) of data into Google Earth Engine, use the NEON Contact Us form to request this, and include "Google Earth Engine Remote Sensing Data" in the text.
+It will take time for the full archive of AOP data to be added to GEE, but NEON has been ramping up data additions starting in Fall 2024.
+This tutorial shows you how to find which data are currently available.
+If there are certain NEON sites and years of data you would like to see added to Google Earth Engine sooner, use the NEON Contact Us form to request this, and include "Google Earth Engine Remote Sensing Data" in the text.

 Objectives